 A change to the VCT regulations could adversely impact Titan by restricting the companies Titan can invest in under its current strategy.
 Similarly, changes to VCT tax reliefs for investors could make VCTs less attractive and impact Titan's ability to raise further funds.

-The Portfolio Manager engages with HMT and industry bodies to demonstrate the positive benefits of VCTs in terms of growing early-stage companies, creating jobs and increasing tax revenue, and to help shape any change to VCT legislation.
-The changes to VCT regulations in 2018 largely benefitted Titan as there were increased annual and lifetime investment limits introduced for Knowledge Intensive companies (i.e. those that have a high proportion of Research and Development or innovation spend), and many of the companies in which Titan invests qualify as such companies.
+The Portfolio Manager engages with HM Treasury and industry bodies to demonstrate the positive benefits of VCTs in terms of growing early-stage companies, creating jobs and increasing tax revenue, and to help shape any change to VCT legislation.